 Backdating Council Tax Support for working age people

-Council Tax Support can be backdated for working age people for up to 13 weeks from the date we get a written request to backdate, where there is a good reason for not claiming earlier.
-You will need to tell why you have been unable to make a claim earlier.
+Council Tax Support can be backdated for working age people for up to one year from the date we get a written request to backdate, where there is a good reason for not claiming earlier.
+You will need to tell us why you have been unable to make a claim earlier.
 You can do this when you fill in the Council Tax Support application form, by emailing the Benefits team, or by writing to us at one of the addresses on our contact page.

 Backdating Council Tax Support for people of pension credit age